acidprime/puppetlabs-cloudbox/README.md

 ## Introduction
 This solution was built to replace student virtual machines in the puppet training labs.
+Multiple things prompted its creation:
+1. The lack of interconnectivity on the wireless networks at microtek training sites.
+2. The expensive class time of getting a large number of student virtual machines running.
+3. To show off the puppet cloud provisioner in the training classes.

 The solution acts as a wireless access point and allows students to connect to the private openstack network.
-Internet access ( if avaiable is provided by the systems built in ethernet port eth0 )
+Internet access ( if avaiable is provided by the systems built in ethernet port eth0 ) Each student simply needs an ssh client and wireless card to complete the class.
+If a student is unable to connect to the wireless due to hardware issues, the horizon interface has a vnc console that runs in most web browsers.

 ### Virtual machines
 Virtual machines are automatically allocated using a puppet enterprise console parameter.